Metre Convention

 The Metre Convention provides that only nations can be members of the BIPM.
-In 1999, the CGPM created in the status of associate, to enable non-member states and economic entities can participate in some activities of the BIPM through their national metrology institutes (NMIs).
+In 1999, the CGPM created in the status of associate, to allow non-member states and economic entities to participate in some activities of the BIPM through their national metrology institutes (NMIs).

-As of 16 October 2024, the CGPM had 62 members and 40 associates.
+As of 16 October 2024, the CGPM had 64 members and 37 associates.

 Membership in the CGPM requires payment of substantial fees.
-Failure to pay these over a span of years has led to expulsion of some former members.
+Being in arrears with these payments over a span of years has led to expulsion of some former members.

 Background

 Before the French Revolution, which started in 1789, French units of measurement were based on the Carolingian system, introduced by the first Holy Roman Emperor Charlemagne (800–814 AD) which in turn were based on ancient Roman measures.
 Charlemagne brought a consistent system of measures across the entire empire.
 However, after his death, the empire fragmented and many rulers introduced their own variants of the units of measure.

 Some of Charlemagne's units of measure, such as the pied du Roi (the king's foot) remained virtually unchanged for about a thousand years, while others, such as the aune (ell – used to measure cloth) and the livre (pound) varied dramatically from locality to locality.
 By the time of the revolution, the number of units of measure had grown to the extent that it was almost impossible to keep track of them.

-In England in 1215, clause 25 of the Magna Carta required that the same standards of measurement be applied throughout the realm.
+In England in 1215, clause 25 of Magna Carta required that the same standards of measurement be applied throughout the realm.
 The wording of the clause emphasized that "There is to be a single measure ... throughout our realm".
 Five centuries later, when in 1707 England and Scotland were united into a single kingdom, the Scots agreed to use the same units of measure that were already established in England.
 During the eighteenth century, in order to facilitate trade, Peter the Great, Czar of Russia adopted the English system of measure.

 From 1668 to 1776 the French standard of length was the Toise of Châtelet which was fixed outside the Grand Châtelet in Paris.
 In 1735 two geodetic standards were calibrated against the Toise of Châtelet.
 One of them, the Toise of Peru was used for the French Geodesic Mission to the Equator.
 In 1766 the Toise of Peru became the official standard of length in France and was renamed Toise of the Academy (Toise de l'Académie).